SDG1804/SpotifyMediaManager/README.md

 ## Technical Problems
 - We are a bit unsure of how to create the recommendation tool.
 How are we going to implement the cosine similarity (or any other tool for finding similar objects) into Java?
+- We have to create a new token every hour.
+How can we implement this into the program so that the token is created automatically for us?